Close Menu

 At many organizations, SaaS is rapidly growing — and replacing on-premise software.
 And it seems this growth won’t slow down anytime soon.
 In their State of the Cloud 2021, Bessemer Venture Partners predicted that within the next three years, the cloud will be the dominant delivery model for all software.

 That prediction actually came to fruition according to analyst IDC.
-In 2022, for the first time ever, more money was spent on SaaS than on-premise software.
+In 2022, for the first time ever, more money was spent on SaaS than on-premises software.

 The great news is, the dreaded software audit isn’t a concern with SaaS.
 That’s because SaaS vendors have ongoing visibility into how you’re using their software, and there’s typically no way of getting around the license terms.
 If you want extended access — for example, additional licenses or units — you’ve got to pay for it.